nais/wonderwall/README.md

 --session.inactivity                       Automatically expire user sessions if they have not refreshed their tokens within a given duration.
---session.inactivity-timeout duration      Inactivity timeout for user sessions. (default 30m0s) --session.max-lifetime duration            Max lifetime for user sessions. (default 1h0m0s) --session.refresh                          Automatically refresh the tokens for user sessions if they are expired, as long as the session exists (indicated by the session max lifetime).
+--session.inactivity-timeout duration      Inactivity timeout for user sessions. (default 30m0s) --session.max-lifetime duration            Max lifetime for user sessions. (default 1h0m0s) --session.refresh                          Enable refresh tokens.
+In standalone mode, will automatically refresh tokens if they are expired as long as the session is valid (i.e. not exceeding 'session.max-lifetime' or 'session.inactivity-timeout').
 --upstream-host string                     Address of upstream host. (default "127.0.0.1:8080")
 ```